mrasyadc/palette-detection-streamlit/README.md

     conda activate palette
   ```
   or change the `palette` to the name of your environment name inside `environment.yml` first line
-- configure the `model_dir` inside `opencv.py` file to the directory to your liking
+- configure the `model_dir` for tensorflow classification task and `model_yolo_dir` variable for object detection task using YOLOv8 inside `main.py` file to the directory to your liking
 - run
   ```
-    python opencv.py
+    python main.py
   ```